 An osteoporosis or osteopenia diagnosis can completely rock your world.
 I know how profoundly it affected me, and how easy it is to let fear get the better of you.

 But I was able to take control of my fear and transform it into an inspired quest to find natural solutions to reverse osteoporosis.
-This led to the creation of the Save Our Bones Program, which has helped thousands worldwide overcome osteoporosis and osteopenia using a natural, drug-free approach.
+This led to the creation of the Osteoporosis Reversal Program, which has helped thousands worldwide overcome osteoporosis and osteopenia using a natural, drug-free approach.

 I am fully aware that you may find it difficult to let go of the fear instilled by the Medical Establishment and to have a positive attitude.